COVID shots for kids help prevent dangerous new variants: Here’s how - NewsBreak

 “We have many lineages of delta that are circulating in many places with no clear winners,” Ray said, adding that it’s hard to know from genetic features which might have an edge, or which non-delta variants might dethrone delta.

 “I often say it’s like seeing a car parked on the side of the road with racing slicks and racing stripes and an airfoil on the back and a big engine,” Ray said.
-“You know it looks like it could be a real contender, but until you see it on the track with other cars, you don’t know if it’s going to win.”Will new variants of the coronavirus keep appearing?
+“You know it looks like it could be a real contender, but until you see it on the track with other cars, you don’t know if it’s going to win.”Long-time ‘General Hospital’ star fired after vaccine refusal, anti-trans meme

 Another big unknown: Dangerous variants may still arise in largely unvaccinated parts of the world and make their way to America even as U.S. children join the ranks of the vaccinated.